karllhughes/learn/_posts/2021-11-03-how-to-be-asked-to-write-more-technical-articles.md

 ---
 layout: post
 title: How to Be Asked to Write More Technical Articles
-description: With the current demand for technical content being as high as it is, you might be interested in turning your software development knowledge toward writing.
-After all, why not?
-It can be a lucrative hobby if you enjoy writing anyway.
-You can build a reputation as a voice of authority.
-It can pave the way toward speaking and presenting, if that appeals.
-Some developers have even moved on to writing full-time after getting a decent taste for it.
-Of course, to get that far down the road, you need people to want your writing.
-So how exactly do you get asked to keep writing technical articles?
-I’ve got you covered.
-Take your cue from this article, and technical publishers will be piling requests into your inbox.
+description: With demand for technical content as high as it is, you might be interested in turning your software development knowledge into a career in writing.
+Here's how to get more work from clients and employers.
 categories: processes
 cta: Apply
-author: chris
+author: karl
-date: 2021-11-03T17:39:48.081Z
+date: 2024-01-25T17:11:28.655Z
 img: /assets/posts/lee-campbell-dtdlvpy-vvq-unsplash.jpg
 ---
-With the current demand for technical content being as high as it is, you might be interested in turning your software development knowledge toward writing.
+With the demand for [technical content](https://draft.dev/learn/technical-content) being as high as it is, you might be interested in turning your software development knowledge toward writing.
 After all, why not?
 It can be a lucrative hobby if you enjoy writing anyway.
 You can build a reputation as a voice of authority.
 It can pave the way toward speaking and presenting, if that appeals.
 Some developers have even moved on to writing full-time after getting a decent taste for it.

 Of course, to get that far down the road, you need people to want your writing.
 So how exactly do you get asked to keep writing technical articles?